gravitational/teleport/rfd/0073-idp-initiated-login.md

 - Replay Attacks: Replay attacks are possible by capturing SAML assertions and possibly reusing them.
 We can attempt to mitigate this in Teleport by storing a cache of SAML assertion IDs that are valid for as long the SAML assertion is itself valid.
 This may not always be feasible depending on the data we receive from the IdP, but it is an useful mitigation we should employ.

-- SAML interception: Since no sort of nonce or request/response system can be employed with randomly generated CSRF relay state tokens or other mechanism, IdP-initated is prone to being chained with other attacks using assertion injection, interception and stealing and reuse by an attacker.
+- SAML interception: Since no sort of nonce or request/response system can be employed with randomly generated CSRF relay state tokens or other mechanism, IdP-initiated is prone to being chained with other attacks using assertion injection, interception and stealing and reuse by an attacker.
 We can attempt to mitigate this by reducing the trust length (the time we consider a response to be valid for login from it's issuance) but this is ultimately just a mitigation and not a perfect solution.
-We should also check the `InResponseTo` field to ensure any stolen responses aren't reused with the IdP-initated flow.
+We should also check the `InResponseTo` field to ensure any stolen responses aren't reused with the IdP-initiated flow.

 ## References and Resources